balaji-embedcentrum/sylang/README.md

 > **"AI creates, humans validate"**

-We believe the future of engineering is collaborative intelligence.
+I believe the future of engineering is collaborative intelligence.
 AI excels at generating structured content, exploring design spaces, and maintaining consistency.
 Humans excel at judgment, creativity, and validation.
 Sylang is designed for this partnership.

 ### What Makes Sylang Different?